LhoMars/LhoMars/README.md

 ### Hi there 👋

-I'm a French stuent on a work-study basis in engineering school at ISIMA
+I'm a software engineer graduate from ISIMA at Clermond-Ferrand.

 <!--
 Here are some ideas to get you started: